 Furthermore, under Article L. 4122-1 of the Labour Code “in accordance with the instructions given by the employer, each worker should take care, in accordance with their training and as far as they are able, of their health and safety as well as that of other people concerned by their actions or omissions in the workplace.”

-• You must comply with the instructions given to you by your employer according to the situation in your company and your own situation;
+- You must comply with the instructions given to you by your employer according to the situation in your company and your own circumstances;

-• You must ensure your own security and that of your colleagues while respecting the health advice given.
+- You must ensure your own safety and that of your colleagues and respect the health advice given.